 By the time you hit this street you’ll notice that the neighborhood has changed from trendy to workaday; rue du Temple is lined with jewelry and clothing wholesalers.
 But this street—which back in medieval times led to the stalwart fortress of the Knights Templar—also harbors some lovely examples of 17th-century hôtels particuliers (private mansions).
-Turn right and walk to No. 71, the Hôtel de St-Aignan, otherwise known as the Musée d’Art et d’Histoire du Judaïsme.
-Even if you don’t visit the museum, you can peek into the courtyard during opening hours.
+Turn right and walk to no. 71, the Hôtel de St-Aignan, otherwise known as the Musée d’Art et d’Histoire du Judaïsme.
 This exercise in 17th-century grandeur includes a sneaky architectural lie: One of the three facades facing the courtyard, which seems to be the front of an enormous building, is really just a facade.
 Despite the presence of carefully curtained windows, on the other side of the wall is merely another wall, yet another chunk of Philippe Auguste’s ramparts.

 Continue up to rue de Braque and turn right.
 Walk to the end where the street intersects with rue des Archives.
 Across the street is the:

 The vaulted archway is what is left of the Hôtel de Clisson, a magnificent mansion that was built in 1380 and for centuries housed some of the grandest of the grand, including dukes of Guise, who hung out there for 135 years.
 Well, it may have been good enough for them, but by 1700, when François de Rohan, the Prince of Soubise got his hands on it, he decided the time had come for a change (see below).

 Turn right and walk down rue des Archives to rue des Francs Bourgeois and turn left.
 First thing you’ll see on your left is the sumptuous gateway to the:

 9. Hôtel de Soubise